suissa/mucontent/README.md

 The language selection work on the session variable req.session.lang and the language id.
 Type of content in collections: Message (application message in controller route) and Content (all content in theme that can be manage by mustache).

+# MAINTENANCE MODE

+You can add the check if your application is in maintenance mode into you router.get() function with the definition of function utils.maintenance (lib/utils.js), see /home and /registration path on the controllers.
+Admin could see everything and /login path haven't the maintenance function by default.

 # THANKS TO (for support and help)

 - vdemedes (Route66): https://github.com/vdemedes